 U.S. News & World Report rankings

-Among the nation's elite for co-op and internships: UC's overall emphasis on experiential learning earned the university its spot on the short list of the nation's top 20 schools for co-ops and internships.
-UC students earn a collective $65 million annually, working in about 6,000 co-op placements for about 1,800 local, regional, national and international employers, including Apple, Boeing, Disney, Duke Energy, Fisher Price, General Electric, HBO, Kroger, NASA, Nike, Toyota and many more.
+The last time U.S. News ranked the nation's elite institutions for co-op and internships in 2017, UC's overall emphasis on experiential learning earned the university its spot on the short list of the nation's top 20 schools for co-ops and internships.
+UC students earn a collective $66 million annually, working in about 6,000 co-op placements for about 1,800 local, regional, national and international employers, including Apple, Boeing, Disney, Duke Energy, Fisher Price, General Electric, HBO, Kroger, NASA, Nike, Toyota and many more.

 In addition, UC has numerous programs ranked among the top 100 public universities in the nation.
 And UC is listed among national universities with substantial economic diversity as measured by the percentage of undergraduates (38 percent) receiving federal Pell Grants for low-income students.

-In the U.S. News global rankings (released in October 2016), UC placed at No. 198 globally.
+In the U.S. News global rankings, UC placed at No. 200 globally.
 The ranking is based on the institution's global and regional research reputation, publications, books, conferences and more.